 The main operating income of VE WONG CORPORATION and its subsidiaries is sales revenue.
 We consider that whether the recognition time of sales revenue was present fairly, is an area of high concern in the audit.
-Refer to Note IV (XVIII) for accounting policies on revenue recognition.
-Refer to Note

-V (I) for critical accounting judgments and key sources of estimation uncertainty on revenue recognition.
+Refer to Note IV (XIX) for accounting policies on revenue recognition.
+Refer to Note V (I) for critical accounting judgments and key sources of estimation uncertainty on revenue recognition.

-- We performed the following audit procedures: 1.Understand and test the design and implementation effectiveness of the main internal control system for group operating income. - 2.Understand and evaluate the rationality of the assumptions and methods for management to recognize sales revenue.
+- We performed the following the design and implementation effectiveness of the main internal control system for group operating income. - 2.Understand and evaluate the rationality of the assumptions and methods for management to recognize sales revenue.